SAINT PHILIP NERI CHURCH PARISH CEMETERY

 INTRODUCTION

 For the mutual protection and benefit of grave easement-holders, the following Rules and Regulations have been a pproved by the Pastor.
 All grave easement-holders and visitors within the Cemetery shall be subject to said Rules and Regulations and subject further to such other Rules and Regulations, amendments or alterations as shall be approved from time to time.
+Refer to the St. Philip Neri Church website for updates (www.stphilipneriempire.org)

 DEFINITIONS